Helping clients to agree the premium for a Lease Extension

 - To save costs, some lessees approach the freeholder to see if they can reach an agreement before progressing

-- Failing this, after a short period of time, serve a "Section 42 Notice", also known as a statutory notice
+- Failing this, after a short period, serve a "Section 42 Notice", also known as a statutory notice

 - After a notice has been served, a counter notice will be served by the freeholder (also a "Section 45 Notice")